-- 1. Royal Holloway, University of London (the College) is committed to ensuring the processing of information relating to individuals is carried out in such a way as to protect the privacy of individuals and to comply with relevant legislation, in particular the Data Protection Act 1998 (DPA).
 The College needs to collect, store and use information about its staff, students, applicants, former students and others in order to carry on its business as an institution of higher education and to meets its legal obligations to funding bodies and government.
-All such information will be processed in accordance with the Data Protection principles that are set out in the DPA. - 2.
-This policy has been approved by the College Council and the Planning and Resources Committee.
-It forms part of the Data Management Policy, which ensures the College manages its data securely whilst maintaining data quality.
+All such information will be processed in accordance with the Data Protection principles that are set out in the GDPR.